-C R ONE THOUSAND STATION

-PRESS ONE TO HEAR A SENSOR VALUE

-PRESS TWO TO HEAR OR TOGGLE PORT
+C R ONE THOUSAND STATION PRESS ONE TO HEAR A SENSOR VALUE PRESS TWO TO HEAR OR TOGGLE PORT

-PRESS THREE TO HEAR OR TOGGLE FLAG

-PRESS STAR TO DISCONNECT
+PRESS THREE TO HEAR OR TOGGLE FLAG PRESS STAR TO DISCONNECT

-- 3) Navigate through the menus to learn the program's capabilities: - a) Press 2 to access the Ports Menu. - b) Press 1 to read the logic state of Control Port 1. - c) Press # to toggle the logic state of Control Port 1 (C1's LED should turn on). - d) Press # again (C1's LED should turn off). - e) Press to return to "C R ONE THOUSAND STATION" menu. - f) Press to hang up. - 4) Try hanging up the phone without pressing (disorderly exit).
-The modem should automatically hang up after a few seconds. - 5) As you press the keys to navigate around in the menus, you will find that occasionally you get an unexpected response.
-Phone connections are susceptible to noise and signal attenuation.
-Depending on your particular phone equipment, the phone lines, and equipment between you and the voice station, you may experience some of the following: - a) You press and the voice station hangs up but doesn't say, "Goodbye." - b) A voice callback rings your phone but you pick up to silence.
+- 3) Navigate around in the menus to learn the program's capabilities: - a) Press 2 to access the Ports Menu. - b) Press 1 to read the logic state of Control Port 1. - c) Press # to toggle the logic state of Control Port 1 (C1's LED should turn on). - d) Press # again (C1's LED should turn off). - e) Press to return to "C R ONE THOUSAND STATION" menu. - f) Press to hang up. - 4) Try hanging up the phone without pressing (disorderly exit) and see if the modem automatically hangs up after a few seconds. - 5) As you press the keys to navigate around in the menus you will find that occasionally you get an unexpected response.
+Phone connections are susceptible to noise pickup and signal attenuation.
+Depending on your particular phone equipment and the phone lines and equipment between you and the voice station, you may at times experience some of the following: - a) You press and the voice station hangs up but doesn't say, "Goodbye." - b) A voice callback rings your phone but you pick up to silence